-Please note that while Cryptainer Mobile cannot be used without Administrative Privileges, The full version (Cryptainer) can be installed on any machine, with or without Admin privileges.
+Please note that while Cryptainer USB cannot be used without Administrative Privileges, The full version (Cryptainer) can be installed on any machine, with or without Admin privileges.

 Yes, it is possible to load applications within the Cryptainer Volume.
 You may try this by installing an application to the Cryptainer Volume.
 During the process of install, simply point to the Cryptainer Drive letter (when it is loaded).

 Almost all applications like MS office, Adobe products etc work fine.
 Outlook Express and Internet Explorer are difficult to install in a Cryptainer drive.

 Microsoft Outlook Express has a known compatibility issue with removable or network drives.
 That is, you can not place your mail folders on the removable or network drives.